dsccommunity/SqlServerDsc/README.md

 * **[String] FailoverClusterGroupName** _(Write)_: The name of the resource group to create for the clustered SQL Server instance.
 Default is 'SQL Server (_InstanceName_)'.
 * **[String[]]FailoverClusterIPAddress** _(Write)_: Array of IP Addresses to be assigned to the clustered SQL Server instance.
 IP addresses must be in [dotted-decimal notation](https://en.wikipedia.org/wiki/Dot-decimal_notation), for example ````10.0.0.100````.
 If no IP address is specified, uses 'DEFAULT' for this setup parameter.
 * **[String] FailoverClusterNetworkName** _(Write)_: Host name to be assigned to the clustered SQL Server instance.
+* **[UInt32] SetupProcessTimeout** _(Write)_: The timeout, in seconds, to wait for the setup process to finish.
+Default value is 7200 seconds (2 hours).
+If the setup process does not finish before this time, and error will be thrown.

 #### Read-Only Properties from Get-TargetResource